Posted by Chrom Tech on 20th Oct 2025

 Key Highlights

-- Chromatography is a versatile technique used to separate, identify, and purify components of a mixture.
+- Chromatography is a versatile analytical technique used to separate, identify, and purify mixture components.

-- It plays a crucial role in various industries such as pharmaceuticals, food & beverage, and environmental science.
+- It plays an essential role in pharmaceuticals, food and beverage testing, and environmental analysis.

-- Choosing the right chromatography solution depends on factors like the sample type, required purity, and analysis speed.
+- Selecting the right chromatography solution depends on sample type, required purity, and analysis speed.

 Introduction